BONAPARTE PICTURES & VIDEO

 once opened, place cursor on photo and left-click to view an even larger view

-Below are several close-up pictures of a porphyritic float sample taken from the Bonaparte property and shown in the 1st picture.
+Below are several pictures of a porphyritic float sample taken from the property with the coordinates shown in the 1st picture.
 The sample was broken into a few pieces and washed.
+Ironically, it appears to be diorite porphyry as seen in Figure 4 sample 12JLO50-38. or monzodoirite porphyry as per sample Sample 12JLO50-31 from the same document.

-The 2nd picture is taken with a iPhone 10 through the lens of a Seiwa jeweler’s - geologist’s microscope (unknown magnification).
+The 2nd picture (to the right) is from a section of the same rock and was taken with a iPhone 10 through the lens of a Seiwa jeweler’s - geologist’s microscope (unknown magnification).

 Chalcopyrite, phenocrysts of plagoiclase feldspar, quartz, biotite, sericite along with various other minerals, metals and crystals may also be seen.